TheDebbyCase/LCWildCardMod/README.md

 ## Extra Credits

+- [kael](https://bsky.app/profile/kael3.bsky.social) for just being so supportive, I just really wanted to put xem on here!
 - [SunflowerSmith](https://www.twitch.tv/sunflowersmith) for adding the mod to their group's modpack, playing with it on-stream, and making suggestions directly!
 - [iamfixated](https://bsky.app/profile/iamfixated.bsky.social) for the emote I used for the inventory icon of the Smith Note!
 - [Trashfourlife](https://bsky.app/profile/trashfourlife.bsky.social) for finding some Vulpixie voice clips!
+- [OoblesWoobles](https://www.twitch.tv/oobleswoobles) for the idea for Giwi Leviathan!
 - [Raindrop](https://discord.gg/TgXEcxUemF) for finding and editing the Smith Note giggle sound effect!
 - [NinjaKittens](https://www.youtube.com/@NinjaKittens) for making [Giwi's](https://www.twitch.tv/giwi) Outro and Starting Soon music!
 - [Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa) for making the library mod this is based on!